AIalchemistART/scms-starter-kit/docs/outreach/SCMS_TWO_PAGE_REPORT_OPENTEAMS_PDF_READY.md

 ---

-\begin{center}
-\textit{"Perhaps the most important validation test of all." — On discovering that project abandonment is the highest cost in AI-assisted development}
+<p align="center"><em>"Perhaps the most important validation test of all." — On discovering that project abandonment is the highest cost in AI-assisted development</em></p>
-\end{center}